influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 This must be specified for every counter you want the results of, it is not possible to ask for all counters in the ObjectName.

+### GetMetricEvery
+*Optional*

+This parameter can be used where you only want to read an object on every X iteration, say every 10 iterations of whatever the interval is set for in Telegraf.
+If Telegraf fetches its data every 10s, it translates to only getting the data for this metric every 100s.
+Useful if the metric you are obtaining is expensive to get back.

+Example `GetMetricEvery = 10`

 ### Measurement
 *Optional*